pairinteraction/pairinteraction/docs/installation/installation.rst

 If the download command fails, you can also download the databases manually from github and place them in the cache directory.
 For more details on this, see the :ref:`database <database>` section of the documentation.

+Note that every command `pairinteraction ...` can also be run via `python3 -m pairinteraction ...`.

 **Using pairinteraction as a Python Library:** For usage examples of the Python library, visit the :ref:`tutorial-api` section of the documentation.